 Thanks to its dynamic, high-performance regional ecosystems, the mechanical engineering sector plays a key role in the success of these industrial sectors.
 Innovative, responsive small, mediumsized and intermediate-sized enterprises contribute to the international success of France's most prestigious flagships (aerospace, energy, high-speed trains, etc.).

 Present throughout France, mechanical engineering accounts for 10% to 20% of industrial jobs.

 KEY FIGURES FOR MECHANICAL ENGINEERING

-Leading French industry in terms of workforce
+10.910 Leading companies French having more than industry in terms 10 employees of workforce per year

-Over 600,000 employees
+Over 600.000 employees